dshafranskiy-r7/checker/README.md

 ### For Users

-1. Find your Steam ID:
+1. Enter one of the following in the form:
-   - Go to your Steam profile
+   - Steam username (e.g., `yourusername`)
-   - Copy the URL (e.g., `https://steamcommunity.com/profiles/76561198123456789`)
+   - Steam profile URL (e.g., `https://steamcommunity.com/id/yourusername`)
-   - The number at the end is your Steam ID
+   - Steam ID64 (e.g., `76561198123456789`)

-2. Enter your Steam ID or full profile URL in the form
+2. Click "Compare Games" to generate your report

-3. Click "Compare Games" to generate your report
+3. View matched games with thumbnails and links to port details

 ### Privacy Requirements